dimircea/avr-usart/README.md

  - the buffer can be adjusted (now uses dynamic memory allocation, but a version using stack comes soon)
  - allows to set frame length, stop bits number and parity
  - allows to send data stored with PROGMEM (data stored in program memory which allows to save RAM)
+ - allows to search in buffer for PROGMEM stored data
  - allows control over the buffer with the decision of when to delete the data which is read
  - works with Arduino IDE (v1.6.5+) but also with AvrStudio (v6.1+)